crystal-lang/crystal-book/syntax_and_semantics/visibility.md

 ## Private top-level types

-A `private` top-level type is only visibile in the current file.
+A `private` top-level type is only visible in the current file.

 ```crystal
 # In file one.cr